 Acquiring Essential Knowledge

 Not everything on the internet is OER, and some works labeled as “open” may not have the legal permissions to exercise the 5Rs.
-So how do you recognize OER and how do you choose which OER will work best in your class?
+So how do you recognize OER and how do you choose which OER will work best in your institution?

 Finding the resources you want to use is the first step to bringing OER into your classroom.
 Discovery is one of the primary barriers to educators using OER.
 Fortunately, there are many established ways to search for OER.